tinyplex/tinybase/site/guides/2_building_uis/3_using_react_components.md

 HTML or use ReactDOM.
 This means that the ui-react module works just as well with React Native or other React-based rendering systems.

-It does mean though, that if you use the default RowCell component, you will simply render a concatenation of the values of its Cells:
+It does mean though, that if you use the default RowView component, you will simply render a concatenation of the values of its Cells:

 ```jsx